suzaku-io/boopickle/README.md

 If your object is immutable, you can use `immutableRefFor` and `addImmutableRef` instead for even more efficient encoding.

 On the unpickling side you'll need to do following:
-- read reference/length/special code using `state.readIntCode`
+- read reference/length using `state.readInt`
 - depending on the result,
   - get an existing reference
   - or use length to know how much to unpickle
-- or use the special code to determine what to unpickle
 - unpickle class members
 - finally add the reference to identity table

-Again, if you are using immutable refs in pickling, make sure to use them when unpickling as well.
-These are two different indexes.

 ## Exception picklers